brielov/typed/README.md

 There are dozens of validation libraries out there, so why create yet another one?
 Well, I tried almost every library out there and there is only one that I really like called `superstruct` (which is awesome) that provides almost everything that I want, but still, I wanted to create my own.
 The others are simply bloated or don't provide proper typescript support.
 So that's where `typed` comes in.

 `typed` is all about function composition.
 Each function is "standalone" and provides a safe way to validate data, you don't need a special kind of function to execute a schema against some value.
 All functions return a special type which is either `Success<T>` or `Failure`.
-If `success` is `true` then `data` is available and fully typed and if not, `errors` is available with a message and path from where it failed.
+If `success` is `true` then `value` is available and fully typed and if not, `errors` is available with a message and path from where it failed.

 ## Install